Overview

 EBC + Lobuche Peak Expedition Fitness Criteria:

-5K run in 35 minutes or Cycling 10kms in 40 mins or Swimming 1 km in 40 mins or Stair climbing 50 floors (10 floors up and down 5 times) in 30 mins.
+In addition to prior high-altitude experience, you must meet at least one of the following fitness criteria before joining the expedition: 5K run in 35 minutes or Cycling 10kms in 40 mins or Swimming 1 km in 40 mins or Stair climbing 50 floors (10 floors up and down 5 times) in 30 mins.

-Once you do register, please share the proof of fitness criteria with your Trek Captain anytime 30 days before departure.
+Once you register, you are required to share proof of meeting the fitness criteria with your Trek Captain at least 30 days before departure.

 NOTE:

-Trekkers who do not qualify the fitness criteria or fail to share the fitness criteria proof have to get both the Medical Certificate and Indemnity Bond signed with the same mentioned in the documents respectively.
+Trekkers who do not qualify the fitness criteria or fail to share the fitness criteria proof have to get both the Medical Certificate and Indemnity Bond singed with the same mentioned in the documents respectively.

 Trekkers will not be allowed to join the group if the duly filled, signed and sealed copies of the Medical Certificate and Indemnity Bond are not shared.